Sobs of relief as guilty verdict returned in Kopu murder trial

 This included whether he had the gun when he got out of his ute or went to retrieve it because Hamilton said if he went to retrieve it he could have driven away.

-Phillips claimed Williams was charging up the bank threatening: "I will cut you up, I will f**ken kill you," when he froze then panicked and loaded and fired the gun in self-defence.
+Phillips claimed Williams was charging up the bank threatening: "I will cut you up, I will f***en kill you," when he froze then panicked and loaded and fired the gun in self-defence.

 His defence counsel said Williams kept charging up the bank despite being shot twice, and that Phillips believed Williams was carrying a knife and would stab him.